open-sauced/docs/docs/opensauced-packages/check-engines.md

 ## Usage

-Use your favourite package manager to install dependencies in your project or, if you set it as global verification system:
+Use your favorite package manager to install dependencies in your project or, if you set it as a global verification system:

 ```json
 {